 👤 User Research

-Due to the short duration of the hackathon, we asked other students about how they would think the best way for low-income households to receive groceries – shipping or pick-up.
-We agreed with pick-up because shipping includes additional costs, and all households in the Bay Area have access to public transport.
+Due to the short duration of the hackathon, we surveyed other students.
+We asked how they would think the best way for low-income households to receive groceries – shipping or pick-up.
+We agreed with pick-up because shipping includes additional costs.
+All households in the Bay Area have access to public transport.

 If given more time, we would also ask questions to identify pain points in finding low-cost food and accessing those foods.
-We would also survey users who would use YEATS and get their feedback on shipping vs. feedback, as well as different dietary restrictions and ethnic food preferences to determine which categories the foods would need.
+Those findings could also include dietary restrictions for further personalization.

 📊 Market Research